Johnson Service Group Announces Share Buyback and Cancellation - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Johnson Service Group PLC, a company involved in a share buyback program, announced the purchase of 150,000 of its ordinary shares at prices ranging from 143.00 to 145.20 pence per share, with a weighted average price of 144.1960 pence.
-The company intends to cancel these shares, which is part of a previously announced buyback program.
-This move is likely aimed at enhancing shareholder value by reducing the number of shares outstanding, potentially increasing earnings per share and improving market perception.
+Johnson Service Group PLC, a company involved in the purchase of its own shares, has announced the acquisition of 269,997 ordinary shares at prices ranging from 136.80 to 139.40 pence per share, with a weighted average price of 137.9034 pence.
+The company intends to cancel these shares as part of a buyback program initiated on September 2, 2025, which may impact its share capital structure and potentially enhance shareholder value.

 Spark’s Take on GB:JSG Stock